BenjaminTetteh/Cybersecurity-Portfolio/README.md

 # About Me
-I am Benjamin Tetteh, a versatile professional with over 15 years of experience in communication, event management, and graphic/UI/UX design, now transitioning into the field of cybersecurity.
+Hi, I am Benjamin Tetteh, a versatile professional with over 15 years of experience in communication, event management, and graphic/UI/UX design, now transitioning into the field of cybersecurity.
 I have successfully managed projects across web, social media, and print platforms, demonstrating strong analytical abilities, creativity, and a solutions-oriented mindset.
 My skills in communication, team collaboration, and problem-solving have consistently contributed to impactful project outcomes.

+My foray into cybersecurity stems from my passion, self-motivation, and desire to tackle complex challenges in the digital space.
+I have consistently pursued opportunities to expand my knowledge and practical skills, recently completing various certifications and projects, which have been showcased in this portfolio.
+I’m eager to contribute my skills, insights, and drive to cybersecurity teams, focused on safeguarding digital assets and addressing emerging threats.

 # Training and Certifications